-QUALICO® communities
+QUALICO[®] communities

 - The City of Edmonton may have additional landscaping requirement over and above these requirements.
-For more information please visit edmonton.ca/treeplantingrequirements - The intent of the landscaping requirements is to provide a consistent standard for the community while allowing the homeowner flexibility with their individual landscaping style - Front yard landscaping is to be completed within one year of the approved rough grade certificate date - Inspections are weather dependent and will commence once plant material has come out of dormancy.
+For more information visit the City of Edmonton website, and search Landscaping Requirements - The intent of the landscaping requirements is to provide a consistent standard for the community while allowing the homeowner flexibility with their individual landscaping style - Front yard landscaping is to be completed within one year of the approved rough grade certificate date - Inspections are weather dependent and will commence once plant material has come out of dormancy.
 Inspections will cease once the majority of plant material has gone into dormancy, (i.e. leaves are no longer on trees or shrubs) - The accepted minimum standard is to consist of: - 1.
-Topsoil to be installed to a minimum depth of 4" for all front, side and rear yard areas, and - 2.
-SOD in the front yard from the front of the house to the curb or sidewalk (seed is not acceptable).
+Topsoil to be installed to a minimum depth of 4" for all front, side and rear yard areas, and - SOD in the front yard from the front of the house to the curb or sidewalk (seed is not acceptable).
 Artificial Turf is permitted as long as material and installation are of high quality; and - 3.
 Additional plantings as noted in table below to be planted in the front yard:

-Home Style Deciduous Tree Number & Size Coniferous Tree Number & Size Shrubs Number & Size Single Family Zero Lot Line - Front Garage 1 @ 1 3/4" or 1 @ 6' or 3 @ 24" Single Family Zero Lot Line - Rear Lane 1 @ 1 3/4" or 1 @ 6' or 3 @ 24"
+Home Style Deciduous Tree Number & Size Coniferous Tree Number & Size Shrubs Number & Size Single Family Zero Lot Line - Front Garage 1 @ 1 3/4" or 1 @ 6' or 3 @ 24" Single Family Zero Lot Line - Rear Lane 1 @ 1 ^{3/4"} or 1 @ 6' or 3 @ 24"